Why complaints from the left and right on the debt ceiling talks point to progress

 But that progress has been met with frustration on both sides of the aisle.

-From the left, Biden is facing liberals up in arms that he’s been open to new work requirements for social benefit programs; has stopped short of demanding tax hikes; and has offered a spending freeze for next year, which many Democrats deem a cut when inflation is factored in.
+From the left, Biden faces liberals who are up in arms that he’s been open to new work requirements for social benefit programs, has stopped short of demanding tax hikes and has offered a spending freeze for next year, which many Democrats deem a cut when inflation is factored in.

 “My red line has already been surpassed,” said Rep. Alexandria Ocasio-Cortez (D-N.Y.), a member of the liberal Squad.
 “I mean, where do we start?
 [No] clean debt ceiling.
 Work requirements.
 Cuts to programs.
 I would never — I would never — vote for that.”